 In recent decades, there have been various studies with conflicting findings on the effect of coffee and caffeine on the heart.
-The results of different researches have indicated that coffee has a harmful effect on the arteries, that it can actually protect the heart, that it has no influence whatsoever on cardiovascular health, and other similar, varying implications.
+The results of different studies have indicated that coffee has a harmful effect on the arteries, that it can actually protect the heart, that it has no influence whatsoever on cardiovascular health, and other similar, varying implications.
 So which one are you supposed to believe?

 Let’s have a look at the research findings in the last score.